The book of love, sex and relationships poses a complex question: 'What does it mean to love?'

 The project began in London, before Brexit and Covid-19.

-I strongly believe that this social research on love can encourage anyone on their journey to feel more aware, to build more self-esteem and self-respect.
+I firmly believe that this social research on love can inspire anyone on their journey to become more self-aware, to build greater self-esteem and self-respect.

-We often think of art as an individual act and of the artist / photographer as a solitary figure working alone, but in reality art is a collective activity that requires a collaboration of a number of people and a large range of activities.
+We often think of art as an individual endeavour, and of the artist / photographer as a solitary figure working alone.
+However, in reality, art is a collective activity that requires collaboration among a number of people and a wide range of activities.

-All the people who took part in the project-book brought into play creativity, self-expression, lived experience, sharing their personal knowledge.
-The collective work is presented to the community-world in the form of dialogue and I hope it can make people reflect.
+All the people who participated in the project-book brought creativity, self-expression, lived experience, and shared their personal knowledge into play.
+The collective work is presented to the global community in the form of dialogue, and I hope it encourages people to reflect.

 Photographs have power.
 Stories have power.
 The book is a self-published art editorial project.